Musical elements in the discrete-time representation of sound

-Smith III points that reasonable concert rooms have total reverberation time of $\approx 1.9$ seconds, and that the period of first reflections is around $0.1$ seconds.
-These values suggest that, in the given conditions, there are perceived wave pulses which propagates for $652.08$ meters long ($83.79k$ samples in $f_a=44.1kHz$) before reaching the ear.
-In addition, sound reflections made after propagation for $34.32$ meters long ($4.41k$ samples in $f_a=44.1kHz$) have incidences less distinct by hearing.
-These first reflections are particularly important to spacial sensation.
-The first incidence is the direct sound, described by ITD and IID of equations~\ref{eq:dti} and~\ref{eq:dii}.
-Admitting that each one of the first reflections, before reaching the ear, will propagate at least $3-30m$, dependent of room dimension, the separation between the first reflections is $8-90ms$ ($\approx 350-4000$ samples in $f_a=44.1kHz$).
-It is possible to experimentally verify that the number of reflections increases with squared proportion $\approx k.n^2$.
-A discussion about the use of convolutions and filtering to favor implementation of these phenomena is provided in subsection~\ref{subsec:mus2}, specially at the paragraphs about reverberation.
+Smith III states that usual concert rooms have a total reverberation time of $\approx 1.9$ seconds, and that the period of first reflections is around $0.1s$.
+With these values, there are perceived wave fronts which propagate for $652.08m$ before reaching the ear.
+In addition, sound reflections made after propagation for $34.32m$ have incidences less distinct by hearing.
+These first reflections are particularly important to spatial sensation.
+The first incidence is the direct sound, described by ITD and IID e.g. as in Equations~\ref{eq:dti} and~\ref{eq:dii}.
+Assuming that each one of the first reflections, before reaching the ear, will propagate at least $3-30m$, depending on the room dimensions, the separation between the first reflections is $8-90ms$.
+Also, it is experimentally verifiable that the number of reflections increases with the square of time.
+A discussion about the use of convolutions and filtering to favor the implementation of these phenomena is provided in Section~\ref{subsec:mus2}, particularly in the paragraphs about reverberation.~\cite{JOSPhy}